-The registration of a student at Spark Academy is deemed to be an agreement on his or her part and on the part of the parents or guardians, to comply fully with all policies, rules, and regulations of the school.
-The Academy reserves the right to revise or edit the rules and regulations herein at any times.
+The registration of a student at Spark Academy is deemed to be an agreement on their part and on the part of the parents or guardians, to comply fully with all policies, rules, and regulations of the school.
+Spark Academy reserves the right to revise or edit the rules and regulations herein at any time.